ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/ttl.md

 {% note info %}

 TTL doesn't guarantee that the item will be deleted exactly at `expiration_time`, it might happen later.
-If it's important to exclude logically obsolete but not yet physically deleted items from the selection, use request-level filtering.
+If it's important to exclude logically obsolete but not yet physically deleted items from the selection, use query-level filtering.

 {% endnote %}